teivah/cracking/README.md

 ### Quick sort

-Runtime: O(n log(n)) average, O(n²) worst case
+* Runtime: O(n log(n)) average, O(n²) worst case
-Memory: O(log(n))
+* Memory: O(log(n))

+Concept:
-Pick a random element and partition the array such that all numbers that are less than the pivot come before all elements that are greater than it.
+* Partition: pick a random element and partition the array such that all numbers that are less than the pivot come before all elements that are greater than it.
+Partition returns the index of the pivot.
+* Sort left
+* Sort right

 The pivot is not guaranteed to be the median so the sorting could be very slow and be O(n²) worst case.

 Algorithm:
 ```
 void quicksort(int[] array, int left, int right)
+    // Break condition
+    if left >= right return

     // Partition the array according to a pivot
-    index = partition(...)
+    indexPivot = partition(...)
-    if left < index - 1
-        quicksort(array, left, index - 1)
+    quicksort(array, left, indexPivot - 1)
-    if index < right
-        quicksort(array, index, right)
+    quicksort(array, indexPivot, right)

 int partition(int[] array, int left, int right)
     pivot=array at middle position